 While there are differences among the Community Service Areas in terms of their boundaries, range of land uses, annexation issues, and more, using this accepted geography will ensure the entire unincorporated portion of the county receives some level of planning on a regular cycle.
 This includes a regular assessment of the Community Service Area's goals, population changes, new development, employment targets and similar demographic and socioeconomic indicators.
 These assessments are called Community Service Area Subarea Plans.
 To address the unique issues in each geography, Community Service Area subarea plans may also have more refined, ((cross-discipline, and localized))land use focuses on rural town centers, urban neighborhoods, or corridor approaches.

-((The high level review along with more detailed land use planning will be guided by a series of criteria such as community interest, social equity, funding, and new development.))
-Equity and social justice principles will play a particularly key role during subarea plan public engagement activities.
-People of color, low-income residents, and populations with limited English proficiency will be informed and offered equitable and culturally-appropriate opportunities to participate in its planning process. ((The anticipated length of each detailed subarea plan will be based on the extent and complexity of the work described in each scope.))
-The anticipated duration of each subarea planning process will be two years, which includes time for community engagement, plan development, and Council review and adoption.

 The high level review along with more detailed land use planning will be guided by a series of criteria such as community interest, social equity, funding, and new development.
 Equity and social justice principles will play a particularly key role during subarea plan public engagement activities.
 People of color, low-income residents, and populations with limited English proficiency will be informed and offered equitable and culturally-appropriate opportunities to participate in its planning process. ((The anticipated length of each detailed subarea plan will be based on the extent and complexity of the work described in each scope.))